 SOE 9: Clean Energy The emissions from the combustion of mainly imported fossil fuels are damaging for our health and our environment and drive climate change.
 The transition from reliance on fossil energy to a clean energy future for heating, electricity and transport is essential for the protection of human health, the climate and the environment and has multiple benefits for sustainable development and energy security.
 SOE 10: Environmentally sustainable Agriculture A more holistic farm management and water catchment-level management approach, encompassing all environmental pressures, will be fundamental to progress towards a more environmentally sustainable and carbon-neutral food production system.
-SOE 11: Water Services I shortcomings highlighted in successive EPA reports on drinking water an SOE 12: Circular Economy I recycling are actions that everybody, from business to individuals, can take SOE 13: Land Use The development of an integrated national approach to land mapping consupport better decision-making on land use and management practices could contribute significantly to mapping land use change and managing competing pressures on the environment, such as agriculture, urbanisation tourism and recreation, energy projects, carbon sinks, ecosystem service and space for nature.
+SOE 11: Water Services Action is needed nationally to address the underlying causes for the delays in delivering improvements in drinking water and urban wastewater infrastructure.
+Addressing the legacy of under-investment and fixing the shortcomings highlighted in successive EPA reports on drinking water and urban wastewater need to be prioritised.
+The resilience of water-related infrastructure must also improve to guard against the impacts of weather events and climate extremes on water services and the water environment.
+SOE 12: Circular Economy Changing our behaviours on resource consumption, waste management and recycling are actions that everybody, from business to individuals, can take to protect the environment.
+SOE 13: Land Use The development of an integrated national approach to land mapping could support better decision-making on land use and management practices.
+It could contribute significantly to mapping land use change and managing competing pressures on the environment, such as agriculture, urbanisation, tourism and recreation, energy projects, carbon sinks, ecosystem services and space for nature.